SOSVR/base_code/README.md

 rqt --force-discover
 ```
 choose the "SOSVR controller" from Plugins menu then select the robot1 and press play button.
-press A & RB buttons at the same time for speed mode, then Enjoy your ride :)
+press A & RB buttons at the same time for speed mode, now Enjoy your ride :)